harmony2ww/wwwwserver/CONTRIBUTING.md

 Strong to ability about freedom of a source code.
 About principles of write a code.
 About ability to not making a bads and trashes.
 Inspiration when I did, bacause there are so much possible directions of a creating a product.
+If we describe our dreams with source code we could develop a such thing of a technology that depend of ideas by ourself.
+When we growing within software regards moments of troubleshoting of developing we creates flexability of ideas.

 ## Inovations